V-Kudryashov/md-Files/AI Physics Motion – Pack 1: Locomotion/Pack1.md

 - Platform: Desktop (Windows / macOS / Linux), Mobile (Android / iOS) — standard Unity build targets supported.

 ## Installation
-1. Install ML-Agents `2.0.2` via the __Package Manager__ (`Window > Package Manager`) if it is not already present.
-2. Copy or import the `Assets/PhysicsMotionPack1` folder into your Unity project.
+1. Import the package into your Unity project.
+This package depends on the Unity Sentis package.
+Sentis will be installed automatically.
-3. Open one of the example scenes and press Play.
+2. Open one of the example scenes and press Play.

 ## Quick Start
 1. Open the provided example scene or drag the example agent prefab into your scene.